rdchar/Hora/README.md

-# Hypernetwork Library
+# Hora: Hypernetwork Library

 This is a pre-production experimental library.
-The intention was to create a set of tools that allow experimentation with Computational Hypernetwork Theory.
+The intention was to create a set of tools that allow experimentation with Hypernetwork Theory.

 Prerequisites: python 3.7 or 3.8 and pip.

-Installing the Hypernetwork library.
+Installing the Hora Hypernetwork library.

     > git clone <this repo>
     > cd hypernetworks